Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 Prediction is the most common artifact to monitor.
 If it’s a regression task, each prediction is a continuous value (e.g., the predicted price of a house), and if it’s a classification task, each prediction is a discrete value corresponding to the predicted category.
 Because each prediction is usually just a number (low dimension), predictions are easy to visualize, and their summary statistics are straightforward to compute and interpret.

 You can monitor predictions for distribution shifts.
-Because predictions are low dimensional, it’s also easier to compute two-sample tests to detect whether the prediction distribution has shifted.
+Because predictions are low-dimensional, it’s also easier to compute two-sample tests to detect whether the prediction distribution has shifted.
 Prediction distribution shifts are also a proxy for input distribution shifts.
 Assuming that the function that maps from input to output doesn’t change—the weights and biases of your model haven’t changed—then a change in the prediction distribution generally indicates a change in the underlying input distribution.

 You can also monitor predictions for anything odd happening, such as predicting an unusual number of False in a row.